-The Bedford Police Department’s Victim Services Program exists to provide services to victims and family members with the goal of lessening the short and long-term trauma experienced as a direct result of victimization.
+The Bedford Police Department’s Victim Services Program provides services to victims and family members with the goal of lessening the short and long-term trauma experienced as a direct result of victimization.
 Our program is a collaborative effort with the Euless and Hurst Police Departments and is partially funded by a Victims of Crime Act grant.

-Our Crime Victim Coordinators provide criminal justice support and advocacy, information and referral, notification of rights, assistance with filing Crime Victims Compensation claims, and assistance in finding shelter to all victims of violent crime reported to the Bedford Police Department.
+Our Crime Victim Coordinators provide criminal justice support, advocacy, information and referral, notification of rights, as well as assistance with filing Crime Victims Compensation claims and finding shelter for all victims of violent crime reported to the Bedford Police Department.

 Crime Victim Compensation

-Crime Victims Compensation is a financial assistance program that helps eligible victims of crime with certain expenses related to the crime.
-Money for this program comes from court costs paid by criminals and deposited by each Texas County into Crime Victims’ Compensation Fund.
+Crime Victims Compensation is a financial assistance program that helps eligible crime victims with certain expenses related to the crime.
+Money for this program comes from court costs paid by criminals and deposited by each Texas County into the Crime Victims’ Compensation Fund.

-- An innocent victim of crime who suffers physical and/or emotional harm or death
+- An innocent crime victim who suffers physical and/or emotional harm or death

 - An authorized individual acting on behalf of a victim

 - A person who legally assumes the obligations or voluntarily pays certain expenses related to the crime on behalf of the victim